MCP

 mssql-mcp-server

-Enterprise-grade Model Context Protocol server for Microsoft SQL Server, enabling AI tooling for schema discovery, data profiling, data operations, and administration in enterprise database workflows.
+Provides an enterprise-grade Model Context Protocol server for Microsoft SQL Server, enabling schema discovery, data operations, profiling, and administration with strong governance controls.